cre8magic/cre8magic/docs-src/pages/library/page-context/index.md

 ---
+uid: Cre8magic.Library.MagicPageContext.Index
 title: Magic Context
-permalink: /magic-context
-icon: fa-magic
-order: 30
 ---

-# cre8magic – Magic Context
+# cre8magic – Magic Page Context

 The Magic Context adds a bunch of classes to the `<body>` or a wrapper `<div>` tag which contain information about the current state.